Skip to main content

 News:

-I am very excited to announce that my monograph The Violence of Reading: Literature & Philosophy at the Threshold of Pain will come out this summer.
+I am very excited to announce that my monograph The Violence of Reading: Literature & Philosophy at the Threshold of Pain has been published!
 The book puts the reader’s body under duress as it explores various forms of linguistic pain.

 Voices: